Trump eliminates job of national cybersecurity coordinator

 "A cohesive and comprehensive cybersecurity strategy across all agencies within the federal government can only be accomplished when there is one office specifically tasked with coordination," said Elizabeth Hyman, the association's executive vice president.

+Laura Paine, the company's public and analyst relations manager, said that many agencies are still developing their applications with older programming languages known to be vulnerable and that many of them aren't vigilant about addressing flaws.
+She cited inflexible government acquisition regulations that "may not always reflect modern best practices" as a possible key explanation

+"We continue to see the same trend year-over-year with only slight improvements," Paine said.

-The president's decision comes as a special counsel, Robert Mueller, is investigating whether Russia interfered in the 2016 presidential election.
+Special counsel Robert Mueller is investigating whether Russia interfered in the 2016 presidential election.
 Mueller signaled early this year that computer crimes could be a focus of his investigation when he appointed Ryan Dickey, a former Justice Department computer crime specialist, as a member of his team.